A Matrix Model with BMS$_3$ Constraints: Discussion

 In this work, we have found a matrix model partition function with $BMS_3$ constraints.
 The $BMS_3$ constraints are imposed through loop equations which suggests it might also be possible to formulate a topological recursion relation.
-There has been a lot of work trying to understand the possible connections between $BMS_3$ algebras and integrability \cite{Fuentealba:2017omf}.
-We believe further investigation of this partition function will shed some light over this. $BMS_3$ algebra is also linked with flat limits of Liouville theory \cite{Barnich:2012rz} and it would be interesting to understand the connection between this 2D gauge theory and our resulting matrix model.\\ Another possible direction would be to understand Super-BMS$_3$ algebras \cite{Barnich:2014cwa, Fuentealba:2017fck, Banerjee:2018hbl, Banerjee:2019lrv} in terms of matrix models.
+In recent times BMS symmetry has appeared in many different contexts.
+For example, in the description of tensionless strings\cite{Bagchi:2013bga} and in non-relativistic holography\cite{Bagchi:2009my}.
+Following these, there has been a lot of work trying to understand the possible connections between $BMS_3$ algebras and integrability \cite{Fuentealba:2017omf}.
+It is natural to expect the partition function given in (\ref{eq:final_Z}) sheds some light in this direction.
+In case of the hermitian matrix models, the recursion relations turn out to be the $\tau$ functions of some well-known integrable systems (see \cite{Marshakov:1993au} and references therein).
+Whether our constraints also reduce to a similar form will be an interesting study.
+In particular, the relation between these constraints and the integrable system described in \cite{Fuentealba:2017omf} would require further investigations.\\ $BMS_3$ algebra is also linked with flat limits of Liouville theory \cite{Barnich:2012rz} and it would be interesting to understand the connection between this 2D gauge theory and our resulting matrix model.\\ Another possible direction would be to understand Super-BMS$_3$ algebras \cite{Barnich:2014cwa, Fuentealba:2017fck, Banerjee:2018hbl, Banerjee:2019lrv} in terms of matrix models.
 They appear as the asymptotic symmetry group of Supergravity theories in 3D flat spacetimes and their free field realisation were discussed in \cite{Banerjee:2016nio}.
 The non-trivial features resulting from fermionic constraints on a Matrix model partition function would be interesting to study.